 When do I interview these people?

 Since I work 10am-6pm EST for a remote consulting client, I schedule interviews between 7am to 10am EST for people in the Eastern time zone and after 6pm EST for people in the Pacific time zone.
-A few were interviewed during the weekend if that worked better for schedules.
+A few were interviewed during the weekend if that worked better for those schedules.

 How long are the interviews?